Connecting Star Formation in the Milky Way and Nearby Galaxies -II. An Observationally Driven Analytical Model for

 \subsection{Correlations from the Milky Way}

 In \citet{bridge}, we identified molecular clouds in the inner Milky Way using CO (1–0) data cubes and cross-matched them with the ATLASGAL clumps cataloged by \citet{Urquhart2022-510}.
-Then, we calculated the star formation rate (SFR) surface density of each cloud using the {\it Spitzer} 24 $\mu$m image.
-Finally, we found strong correlations between the total clump mass in a cloud ($M_{\mathrm{clump,tot,obs}}$), the cloud mass ($M_{\mathrm{cloud}}$) and the SFR of the cloud ($\mathrm{SFR}_{\mathrm{cloud,obs}}$), as shown in Fig.\ref{mw}.
-The correlations are
+Then, we calculated the star formation rate surface density of each cloud using the {\it Spitzer} 24 $\mu$m image,